Solutions to bringing about a stateless society, part two of many: alternative ways of living - communes

-I think this is an interesting basis for forming a community free of a state, from my observation the state is often the entity that 'fills in the gap' when religion is removed from a society, culture or civilisation and not replaced with anything.
+I think this is an interesting basis for forming a community free of a state, from my observation the state is often the entity that 'fills in the gap' when religion (or rationally consistent philosophy) is removed from a society, culture or civilization and not replaced with anything.

-When god becomes irrelevant or rationally disproved in the collective psyche of a society it is my observation that without a rational system of secular ethics to replace the moral framework that god's 'absolute truth' was providing a civilisation or society can often easily swing between moral nihilism and totalitarianism.
+When god becomes irrelevant or rationally disproved in the collective psyche of a society, it is my observation that without a rational system of secular ethics to replace the moral framework that god's 'absolute truth' was providing a civilization or society can often easily swing between moral nihilism and totalitarianism.

 My point here is that the Bruderhoff communities while not based on rational ethics seem to function as a stateless 'mini' society based on religious tenets, i have no clue how this would work on a large scale though